dmo575/social_website/README.md

 - Exceptions are handled by the `GlobalExceptionsController.java` controller when they are general exceptions.
 - If they are exceptions speciffic to a service, then the controller of that service will have the handlers for it at the bottom of the class.

-**Auth**:
-- Catches: Service layer exceptions
-- Throws: Auth exceptions
-    - FailedAuthenticationException: Generic for when something goes wrong with Auth (Either comming from a the service layer in use or within Auth).
-    - FailedSessionAuthentication: The authentication provided is invalid.
-    - FailedSessionCreationException: A session for the user could not be created.

-**Outdated Exceptions**:
-- FailedUserAuthentication: We use FailedSessionAuthentication

-### AOP, Controllers and Interceptor handlers - WIP
+### Authorization and authentication: AOP, Interceptor handlers and controllers
 In order to implement an easy Authorization and Authentication system, we will be using AOP methods and Interceptor handlers in combination with some custom annotations.

-**First layer is Authentication**:
+**Annotations**:
 - @SessionRequired: to be used on @Controller methods that require a valid session in order for the client to interact with its endpoints
 - @NoSessionAllowed: to be usedon @Controller methods that require **no** valid session in order for the client to interact with its endpoints (login, register, ...)

+**AOP methods (Auth.java)**:
-- Auth.sessionRequired(): AOP method (@Before).
-Authenticates a client's session.
-Throws exceptions on failure.
+- @Before Auth.sessionRequired(): Authenticates a client's session.
+Triggered on @SessionRequired methods.
-- Auth.noSessionAllowed(): AOP method (@Before).
-Authenticates a client's session.
-Throws exceptions on success.
+- @Before Auth.noSessionAllowed(): Authenticates a client's session.
+Triggered on @NoSessionAllowed methods.

-**Second layer are the controllers**:
-- Process the HTTP request and come up with an HTTP response.

-**Third layer is the Interceptor handler (SessionInterceptor)**:
+**Interceptor Handlers (SessionIncerceptor.java)**:
+- SessionIncerceptor.preHandle():
-- If method handler (controller method) has a @SessionRequired annotation: Update session
+    - If the method handler has a @SessionRequired annotation, tries to update the session.
-    - We know that the client had a valid session before hitting this point because of Auth
-- If method handler (controller method) has a @NosessionAllowed annotation: do nothing
+    - If the method handler has a @NoSessionAllowed annotation, does nothing.
-    - We know the user had no valid session before hitting this point because of Auth

-**TODO:**
-- Add the ability to define a exception to throw when Auth's AOP methods fail.
-Or the ability to define a redirect and SC.
-Have defaults in place.

-#### Why use both AOP and Interceptor handlers, instead of either:
+#### Why use both AOP and Interceptor handlers, instead of either one:
 - Separation of concerns: Interceptors are the conventional place for HTTP request/response modifications while AOP are saved for cross-cutting concerns; that is tasks that involve several unrealted instances, each performing some operation.
 - Ease of access: Interceptors make it really easy to access the HTTP req/res because they are intended to modify these things.
 They are even included in the servlet lifecycle.
 With AOP you do need to do some workaround to get to the servlets.
-- Standards: Even tho we can do these things in either place, the standard seems to be the one already explained, so going against it makes the code harder to understand.
+- Readability: Even tho we can do these things in either place, the standard seems to be the one already explained, so going against it makes the code harder to understand.